Surgery for Thyroid Nodules & Cancers

 Thyroid Lobectomy

-A lobectomy is also used to remove a thyroid nodule that might contain cancer.
-Removing one lobe instead of two often allows the thyroid to continue producing enough thyroid hormone.
-If the nodule is confirmed to be cancerous, the rest of the thyroid is usually removed in a second, later procedure.
+A lobectomy is also used to remove a thyroid nodule that might contain a small cancer.
+Removing one lobe instead of both allows the thyroid to continue producing thyroid hormone, which decreases the likelihood of requiring postoperative thyroid hormone supplementation.

 Once the thyroid lobe and isthmus are removed, the incision is closed with dissolvable stitches.